Criminal Defense Lawyer in Cary, North Carolina

 Our attorneys have handled a wide range of cases involving property crimes, including burglary, vandalism, breaking and entering, larceny, and arson.

-Our team helps clients who have been charged with assault, aggravated assault, robbery, child abuse, murder, vehicular manslaughter, guns or weapons violations, domestic violence, and other violent crimes.
+Our team helps clients who have been charged with assault, assault with a deadly weapon inflicting serious injury with intent to kill, robbery, child abuse, murder, vehicular manslaughter, guns or weapons violations, domestic violence, and other violent crimes.

 Our attorneys are prepared to help those who’ve been accused of rape, statutory rape, indecency with children, child exploitation, child pornography, and other sex crimes.

 Our team has fought white-collar charges including obtaining property by false pretenses, alleged embezzlement, and fraud.

 We have extensive experience defending those arrested for possession, marijuana offenses, trafficking, and other drug crimes.

 DWI or DUI

 Our criminal attorneys can assist you with your DWI or DUI case, whether this is your first, second, or subsequent offense.